What To Do When You Hate Your Job

 I was thankful for what I had

 I would thank God for my job on a daily basis.
 It wasn’t my dream-job by any means, but I was extremely grateful that I wasn’t standing in the unemployment line.
 I had a short stint of about 3 months when I couldn’t find a job and that is pretty terrible feeling to have.
-1 Thes 5:18 says to give thanks in everything – let me tell you, it can be really difficult sometimes, but I am convinced that this was one of the primary keys that helped me stick it out.
+1 Thessalonians 5:18 says to give thanks in everything – let me tell you, it can be really difficult sometimes, but I am convinced that this was one of the primary keys that helped me stick it out.

 I worked harder

 When you hate your job, the tendency is to slack off and just do the bare minimum.
 Whether I was not good at my job or better than everyone around me, it didn’t matter – I was still called to work hard.
-Col 3:23 says, “Whatever you do, do your work heartily, as for the Lord rather than for men.”
+Colossians 3:23 says, “Whatever you do, do your work heartily, as for the Lord rather than for men.”
 As I got a hold of that it really brought peace, because I knew that even if I had a tyrannical boss, if I worked hard for the Lord, things would work out for me.
 I didn’t have to get caught up in brown-nosing or jumping through hundreds of hoops to keep the boss in a good mood.
 I just needed to work hard and trust God to take care of the rest.